 - Ideal style

-The portfolio is a great place to look at what kinds of companies a rebranding agency has already worked with and whether those align with the direction you were hoping to take your rebrand.
+Your ideal rebranding agency should have at least one project that matches at least one of those bullet points.
+The portfolio is a great place to look at what kinds of companies your potential rebranding agencies have already worked with and whether those align with the direction you were hoping to take your rebrand.

 A clear methodology